 Activities of The Western Front Association

+The WFA, which is a registered charity in the United Kingdom, is managed by an Executive Committee which meets several times a year.
 The members of the Executive Committee are subject to annual election (in the case of a Trustee) or reappointment (in the case of an Appointee).

-Its activities are subject to the WFA Constitution, and the laws relating to charities in the UK.
+The Association is a registered charity in the UK, its activities are subject to a published constitution and to the laws relating to charities in the UK.

-All Committee activity is voluntary and unpaid.
+All trustee activity is voluntary and unpaid.